- Facts to Know

 5. Know whether you have an STD

 While some STDs are accompanied by symptoms such as sores/ulcers or discharge, most, unfortunately, have no symptoms.
 You can't always tell if you or a partner has an STD just by looking.
-Don't rely on a partner's self reporting and assume that will prevent you from acquiring an STD; many infected persons do not know they have a problem.
+Don't rely on a partner's disclosing and assume that will prevent you from acquiring an STD; many infected persons do not know they have a problem.
 They may think symptoms are caused by something else, such as yeast infections, friction from sexual relations or allergies.
-So educate yourself about your own body and, in turn, learn about your own individual risk for contracting an STD.
+Educate yourself about your own body and, in turn, learn about your own individual risk for contracting an STD.
 One way to do this is to schedule an examination with a health care provider who can sit down with you and help you learn the principles for staying safe and sexually healthy.
 Don't allow fear, embarrassment or ignorance to jeopardize your future.

 6. Talk to your children about STDs